How to make a garden border

 Although making a new border or flower bed is easy in principle there are a few things to consider when getting started.
 This article will explain how to make a garden border perfect for any garden in any circumstance.

-Making a garden border from hard standing
+How to make a garden border from hard standing

 If your existing garden has areas of hard standing which you wish to be turned into a new border some demolition will be needed.
 Hard standing is any external surface which is too hard to be removed without breaking equipment.
 Paving, concrete and tarmac are the most common forms of garden hard standing.